beltoforion/AI-Infinite-Zoom-Generator/README.md

 ## What is AI Outpainting?
 Before you can use this script you have to create a set outpainted ai images.
 Outpainting is a technique were you create an image with a generative AI and then you zoom this image out by a given zoom factor and let the AI fill the newly created empty border.
+By also changing the prompt you can create scene transitions whilst zooming out.

-The outpainting requires the use of a generative AI for images and can be done with Midjourney, by Dall-E or with Photoshop (generative AI currently only in the beta version).
+AI outpainting requires the use of a generative AI for images and can be done with Midjourney, by Dall-E or with Photoshop (generative AI currently only in the beta version).
 I only ever tested this command line script on midjourney images since they are easiest to create.
+In principle this program will work with any outpainted image set.

+## Preparing the images
+* Create a set of outpainted images with the generative AI of your choice.
+* The Image series must be zoomed with respect to the center
+* The entire image series must use the same zoom factor (i.e. 2x)